see7e/programming-studies/Docs/roadmaps/fresh_start.md

 Following these best practices leads to cleaner code.
 They often complement each other – for instance, YAGNI and KISS both discourage adding complexity “just in case.”
 DRY, meanwhile, ensures you don’t have the same bug in two places or diverging behaviors when you intended them to be the same.
 Keep these principles in mind as a checklist when writing and refactoring code.

+> [!INFO]
 > **Correlation:** Adopting these practices early will make it easier to work on larger projects later.
 For example, a DRY approach pairs well with SOLID principles like SRP (both reduce redundancy).
 KISS and YAGNI together prevent over-complication and over-engineering.
 As you learn design patterns next, remember that patterns should solve recurring problems – if you try to use a pattern “just in case” (violating YAGNI) or end up with an overly complex pattern usage (violating KISS), it’s a sign to step back.
 Always balance adding structure with keeping things as simple as possible.

 ## Design Patterns
 Once you understand core principles, the next step is learning **design patterns**.
-A design pattern is a general, reusable solution to a common problem in software design.
-Think of patterns as tried-and-true templates that you can apply to recurring design challenges.
-They are not code snippets, but rather abstract solutions you tailor to your needs.
+A design pattern is a **general, reusable solution to a common problem in software design**.
+Think of patterns as *tried-and-true templates* that you can apply to recurring design challenges.
+They are not code snippets, but rather **abstract solutions** you tailor to your needs.

-Classic design patterns were popularized by the “Gang of Four” (GoF) book, which catalogs 23 OOP-based patterns.
+Classic design patterns were popularized by the [“Gang of Four” (GoF) book](../books/Design-Patterns-Erich-Gamma-Richard-Helm-Ralph-Johnson-John-Vlissides.md), which catalogs 23 OOP-based patterns.
 These patterns are often grouped into categories:
+- [i] #to_review last line updated
 - **Creational Patterns:** How to instantiate objects in a way that suits your situation.
 Examples: Singleton, Factory Method, Builder, Prototype. (e.g., a _Factory Method_ provides an interface for creating objects in a superclass, but allows subclasses to alter the type of objects that will be created.)

 - **Structural Patterns:** How to compose classes and objects into larger structures, while keeping these structures flexible and efficient.
 Examples: Adapter, Decorator, Facade, Composite, Proxy. (e.g., a _Decorator_ can add responsibilities to objects at runtime without changing their class, by wrapping them.)